Cherreads

 Slowly, without meaning to, Arga turned toward his bag.

-Toward the lunch box inside it.
+Toward the lunch box hidden inside.

 Through the thin fabric, a faint golden light pulsed back at him.